French painter Indian origin

-Early life in India: Born in India 1954, Sen lived poverty stricken in a slum-like refugee camp outside Kolkata with no electricity, no sanitation, no potable water.
-The poor-rich divide was highly pronounced.
-In this uncertain life he dreamt of becoming an artist, which in his environment was considered a joke.
+Early life: Sen was born in 1954 in a refugee camp near Calcutta with no potable water, no electricity, no sanitation.
+In such an environment his dream of becoming an artist seemed unattainable.
 Close to his refugee camp, at age 12, he suddenly discovered Chandannagore, the erstwhile territory of France.
-That gave an intense feeling for France.
+So the French artistic wave and culture grabbed his subconscious mind from an early age.
 Against all odds he persisted with sharp focus on art, and drove himself to get admitted to Government College of Arts and Crafts in Kolkata (first Western art college in India since 1860).

-Influence: Intensely searching for an ideology of his own to transcend Post Modern Art, Sen had immersed himself totally into Western European art movements since 1870, from Impressionism to Expressionism, Cubism, Dadaism, Surrealism, Abstract to Minimalism, Neo-Expressionism and beyond.
-These art movements influenced and structured his imagination in a unique way.
-He understood it is important for a painter to have an ideological anchor for his new artistic vision.
+Inspiration: Intensely searching for an ideology of his own to transcend Post Modern Art in France, Sen immersed himself totally into Western European, particularly French art movements since 1870.
+Imbibing the creative discipline of art in France, he understood that it is important for a painter to have an ideological anchor for his new artistic vision.

-Own vision of art: He started to create a new vision of art from 1994; he called it Gesturism Art.
-Grappling with contradictory cultures, he has a way of painting without limits to show that which is not seen, but which is nevertheless essential.
+Vision: He started to create a new vision of art from 1994; he called it Gesturism Art.
+Grappling with contradictory cultures, Sen has a way of painting without limits to show that which is not seen, but which is nevertheless essential.
 His painting practice is akin to inherently spontaneous writing that freely flows from imagination, just as Gesturism Art is his personal pictorial narrative.

-Désordre harmony influenced by India’s heterogeneity: Arrival and merging of migrants in India since ancient times from Greece, Africa, Central Asia, Iran, Afghanistan, Europe, the Moghuls from 1525 and British colonizers from 1757 to 1947 has created a “désordre” of extreme diversity while being inclusive.
-Sen's désordre harmony paintings have emerged from here.
-He gives viewers and collectors the freedom to compose their own personal installation revealing figures or symbols with limitless composition possibilities.
-Sen’s désordre harmony with different pieces of paintings in a magnetic frame that can be displaced, turned around and inter-changed, invites his viewers and collectors to become artists too. - June 2018
+Désordre harmony: India is the result of a succession of invasions and influences that have been aggregated to produce a heterogeneous society, yet harmonious in its diversity.
+The creations of Sen's " Désordre harmony" interpret this reality.
+He gives viewers and collectors the freedom to compose their own personal installation revealing hidden figures or symbols with limitless composition possibilities.
+Sen’s désordre harmony with multiple pieces of painting slabs in a magnetic frame that can be displaced, turned around and inter-changed, invites his viewers and collectors to become artists too.

 Sen in his atelier in Bangalore, India 2017